com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone2.md

 ![Distribution of Video Uploads in 2021](../data/map2021.png "Distribution of Video Uploads in 2021")

-We then want to plot an interactive map, showing where videos were uploaded from on the day of the riots.
+We then want to plot an interactive map, showing where videos were uploaded on the day of the riots.
 Having done this visualization in Python, we can clearly see the rioters starting near the Washington Monument in the morning, then gradually moving along the Washington Mall towards the United States Capitol Building, and finally entering it.
 If possible, we want to give users the possibility to view some videos directly on our website, by clicking on individual data points.
 This might not be possible, as it won't be easy to host videos somewhere and stream them to the website.

 ## Tools and Lectures Needed
 Our maps will be implemented in D3.js, and we will need lecture 8 on maps.
 We also use chapter 14, Geomapping, from the "Interactive Data Visualization for the Web" book.

+The text visualisations (frequency counts of most popular terms/hashtags, word clouds, time series, etc) will also be implemented in D3.js and require the materials from lecture 5 (Interactions), lecture 6 (Marks, Channels) and, most importantly, lectured 9 (Text Viz).
+In addition to that, the entire project requires knowledge from the first 4 lectures about HTML, CSS, Java Script and D3.js to build upon, as well as lecture 7 (Designing Viz) which aided our design decisions.
+We will also consult all the equivalent chapters from the "Interactive Data Visualization for the Web" and "Visualization and Analysis Design" books.

 ## Extra add-ons for the website
 If time permits, we would like to link users to the videos they posted, as we don’t have IDs for Parler posts in the geolocation dataset.
 This would allow us to determine which users were present at the Capitol riots.
 We would then analyze the posts made by rioters against the posts made by “normal” users, and see if semantic differences can be found.